chriskrycho/v5.chriskrycho.com/site/pages/about.md

 The single most important fact of my life is that, to quote [Saint Paul](https://www.esv.org/1+Corinthians+6/): I am not my own, but I was bought with a price—and that price was the death of Jesus Christ, God-the-Son, in my place.[^on-1-cor-6]

-I am specifically a Christian in the historic Reformed tradition—aiming always to be irenic, catholic, and orthodox.
+I am specifically an Anglican Christian in the historic Reformed tradition—aiming always to be irenic, catholic, and orthodox.

 [^on-1-cor-6]: Paul was writing specifically about sexual immorality—but the form of his argument is to ground that specific injunction in a very sweeping, indeed a totalizing, claim about the Christian life.